Steps for a successful Proxmox VE 9 upgrade

 Troubleshooting tips

-1. Use IPMI or physical console to avoid lockout.
+1. Use IPMI or a physical console to avoid lockout.

 2. Boot an older kernel from GRUB to regain access.